Warhawk947/URAPY/README.md

 You should now see something like this:
 ![image](https://storage.googleapis.com/replit/images/1586991754336_c55a1df9a6e5152afde96c6b67ed684c.png)
-(Btw I'm not giving you my API key because then you'll hack me TwT)
+(Btw I'm not giving you my API key because then you'll hack me TwT) Click copy to clipboard, and move on to the next step!

 #### Back to the Coding!
 Type the following into your IDE.